danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 That broke my spirit.
 My eyes welled, just a little,
 but I had to keep my serenity,
-show support, follow the protocol —
+show support, follow the protocol,
 be the man.
 She needed that.
 Act as my father taught me.
 <br>